Missouri State Fair

 The Missouri State Fair is the state fair for the state of Missouri, which has operated since 1901 in Sedalia, Missouri.
-It includes daily concerts, exhibits and competitions of animals, homemade crafts, shows, and many food/lemonade stands, and it only lasts 11 days.
-Its most famous event is the mule show, which has run since its inception.
+It includes daily concerts, exhibits and competitions of animals, homemade crafts, shows, and many food/lemonade stands, and it lasts 11 days.
 The fairgrounds are located at 2503 W 16th Street on the southwest side of the city at the intersection of West 16th Street (State Highway Y) and South Limit Avenue (U.S. Highway 65).

 In 2015, the Missouri State Fair had an attendance of about 350,000 people.
-It has won numerous first-place and other awards at the annual conference of the International Association of Fairs and Expositions (IAFE), especially for its promotion of agricultural exhibitors.

 History

 In 1897, N. H. Gentry of Sedalia persuaded the Missouri Swine Breeders Association to request the Missouri General Assembly to establish a state fair.
 In 1899, a resolution for the fair was introduced by C.E.
 Clark.

 The state considered locating the fair in Centralia, Chillicothe, Marshall, Mexico, Moberly, and Sedalia.
 Cities made offers on the amounts of land they would commit to the fair.

 After ten ballots, Sedalia received the majority vote; it had bid 150 acre, the most land of any city to be devoted to the fairgrounds.
 The Van Riper family, who had set land aside for the location of the Missouri State Capitol in Jefferson City, Missouri, also donated the site in Sedalia.

 The first Missouri State Fair was held September 9–13 in 1901.
 One of the most distinctive aspects of the early fairs was the "white city": the 24 acre of tents, each for rent by exhibitors.

 Odessa Ice Cream was the official ice cream at the Missouri State Fair in the 1930s.

+The State Fair was held during the First World War, but was canceled in 1943 and 1944, during the Second World War.Cameron Gerber, The Missouri State Fair: A timeline, Missouri Times (August 16, 2021).

+U.S. Senator Harry S. Truman chose the Missouri State Fair as the place to formally launch his campaign for re-election to the Senate in 1940, shortly after the collapse of the Pendergast machine.
+In his speech at the Fair on July 15, 1940, Truman strongly endorsed the New Deal, including equality for African Americans.
+He chose the State Fair although Sedalia was deep in Ku Klux Klan country.

 The fairgrounds was struck by an F2 tornado on August 21, 1952.
 There was considerable damage along its path, with one person killed and 13 others injured.